Theory of correlated Chern insulators in twisted bilayer graphene: Results

-\textbf{Results:} We first address the finite $B$ phase diagram for TBG subject to $0.2\%$ of heterostrain.
-Fig.~\ref{fig:fig1} gives an overview of the calculated single particle excitation gap $\Delta$ as a function of moir\'e unit cell filling ($n/n_s$) and magnetic flux ratio ($\phi/\phi_0$) for six twist angles $1.38^\circ$, $1.32^\circ$, $1.28^\circ$, $1.24^\circ$, $1.20^\circ$ and $1.05^\circ$.
+We first address the finite $B$ phase diagram for TBG subject to $0.2\%$ of heterostrain.
+Fig.~\ref{fig:StrainedPhaseDiagram} gives an overview of the calculated single particle excitation gap {(i.e. the charge gap)} as a function of moir\'e unit cell filling ($n/n_s$) and magnetic flux ratio ($\phi/\phi_0$) for six twist angles $1.38^\circ$, $1.32^\circ$, $1.28^\circ$, $1.24^\circ$, $1.20^\circ$ and $1.05^\circ$.
 The size of the gap is proportional to the radius of the solid circle.
 As seen, there is a rich panoply of correlated insulating states.
-We start by focusing on the sequence of CCIs with $(s,t)= (0,-4),(-1,-3),(-2,-2),(-3,-1)$, which are observed for all the twist angles studied, and marked in red in Fig.~\ref{fig:fig1}(c).
+We start by focusing on the sequence of CCIs with $(s,t)= (0,-4),(-1,-3),(-2,-2),(-3,-1)$, which are observed for all the twist angles studied, and marked by red dashed lines in Fig.~\ref{fig:StrainedPhaseDiagram}(c).
 At larger twist angles, CCIs along $(-3,-1),(-2,-2),(-1,-3)$ emerge at high $\phi/\phi_0$, and are replaced by nearly compressible states at lower $\phi/\phi_0$ via a first order phase transition.
 As the twist angle is lowered, they become more robust and can persist beyond the lowest flux ratio of $1/12$ studied in this work.